Directed by Richard Oswald

 Richard-Oswald-Produktion.
 Screenwriters: Magnus Hirschfeld and Richard Oswald.
 Cinematographer: Max Fassbender.
 With: Conrad Veidt, Leo Connard, Ilse von Tasso-Lind, Alexandra Willegh, Ernst Pittschau, Fritz Schulz.

-Preservation funded by The Andrew J. Kuehn Jr. Foundation and the members of Outfest
+Restoration funded by The Andrew J. Kuehn Jr. Foundation and the members of Outfest

 35mm, b/w, silent, approx. 50 min.

-Preservation funded by The Packard Humanities Institute
+Restoration funded by The Packard Humanities Institute

 35mm, b/w, silent, approx. 45 min.